sunvone/websocket-inbound-call/README.md

 # WebSocket Server API Documentation

 WebSocket server for inbound call handling.
 Processes call-related events and handles binary audio data streaming.
-You need to implement your own WebSocket server and handle the events and actions during the WebSocket communication process.
+You need to implement your own WebSocket server and handle events and actions during WebSocket communication process.

 ## Table of Contents